NCBI-Hackathons/Design-of-ICD-9-to-10-conversion-function-for-the-R-package-icd/README.md

     Step 1a: Determine if codes being mapped are in ICD-9 or ICD-10.
 Take only the ICD-9 subset.

-    Step 1b: Determine if ICD-9 codes are in short or decimal format
+    Step 1b: Determine if ICD-9 codes are in short or decimal format.

     Step 1c: Convert all codes to short format.